-The Outreach Team will work closely with BPU Staff to ensure that the program messaging and event representation are aligned with priorities of the BPU.
-This includes regular status meetings to ensure BPU is aware of the outreach activities, events, and speaking opportunities identified for BPU Staff and/or Commissioners.
+The Outreach Team will work closely with BPU staff to align program messaging and event representation with priorities of the BPU.
+This includes regular status meetings to ensure BPU is aware of the outreach activities, events, and speaking opportunities identified for BPU staff and/or Commissioners.